wp-plugins/subtitles/README.txt

 == Changelog ==

+= v1.0.4 (June 20th, 2014) =

+* Bug Fix: Make sure that other plugins that try to mess with titles do not cause _Subtitles_ to throw PHP warnings due to the second optional `$id` parameter not being sent to the primary `the_subtitles` method used throughout sites (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/16)).

 = v1.0.3 (June 19th, 2014) =

 * Bug Fix: Ensure that _Subtitles_ works in PHP 5.2.4 environments (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/8)).